zoubingwu/hooray/README.md

 # Hooray

 Write you own GitHub webhooks with [Deno Deploy](https://deno.com/deploy).
-Deno Deploy is where you can distrubute your JavaScript/TypeScript code to the edge with one line of command.
+Deno Deploy is where you can distribute your JavaScript/TypeScript code to the edge with one line of command.

 ## Quick start